-According to a recent article published by Solar Power World (which references a collaborative paper from the National Renewable Energy Laboratory and Clean Energy Group), over one quarter of the estimated 18 million commercial utility customers in the U.S. could be dealing with demand charges of $15 or more per kilowatt.
-This $15 number is significant because it's the point at which the industry generally believes commercial solar battery storage could make sense due to the potentially substantial savings.
-While switching to alternative energy sources like solar can be a great answer for how to lower electricity bills, over 25% of commercial utility customers could experience even greater savings.
+According to an article published by Solar Power World (which references a collaborative paper from the National Renewable Energy Laboratory and Clean Energy Group), over one quarter of the estimated 18 million commercial utility customers in the U.S. could be dealing with demand charges of $15 or more per kilowatt.
+This $15 number is significant because it’s the point at which the industry generally believes commercial solar battery storage could make sense due to the potentially substantial savings.
+While switching to alternative energy sources like solar can be a great answer for how to lower electricity bills, over 25% of commercial utility customers could experience even greater savings with solar storage.

 The article shares some other surprising numbers: